 According to the Times Colonist Young said, the city was already discussing increasing the funding given to the West Shore RCMP detachment so they can add officers, and those additional resources were planned well before news of the clubhouse reached City Hall.

-If additional police were planned “well before” the Devils Army clubhouse, why did Stew never tell us about it and why was Stew speaking of hiring only more Bylaw Enforcement Officers?
+So, additional police were planned “well before” the Devils Army clubhouse?
+Then why did Stew never tell us about it Why, instead, was Stew speaking of hiring only more Bylaw Enforcement Officers?

-Then there is this quote from the RCMP, Chomyn told the Times Colonist in March that besides the high-profile incidents, much of the spike in calls can be attributed to a few prolific offenders on break-in and theft sprees.
+Then there is this quote from the RCMP.
+Constable Chomyn told the Times Colonist in March that besides the high-profile incidents, much of the spike in calls can be attributed to a few prolific offenders on break-in and theft sprees.

-So Stew, first you lie to us by telling us that you were already planning on hiring more RCMP, so my question is this, bearing in mind the comment by the RCMP, why would you be making such a plan if the spike in crime was an anomaly and where is the evidence of those discussions?
+So Stew, my questions are these.
+Bearing in mind the comment by the RCMP, why would you be making such a plan to hire more RCMP if the spike in crime was an anomaly?
+Where is the evidence of those discussions?
 With your track record, I think the people deserve proof.

-According To Stew It’s Saanich’s And Victoria’s Fault That Langford’s Crime Is Up Because They Dissolved The Regional Crime Unit
+According To Stew It’s Saanich’s And Victoria’s Fault That Langford’s Crime Is Up.
+After All, They Dissolved The Regional Crime Unit

-They dissolved the Regional Crime Unit because they got tired of paying for your developments Stew
+Stew, they dissolved the Regional Crime Unit because they got tired of paying for your developments

 Less than six months after the successful regional crime unit folded, the mayors of Colwood, Langford and View Royal want the province to force its resurrection in response to a crime spike in the West Shore.